-Student's Name: AgeC Grade
+Student's Name: AgeGrade

 Enrolled in School

-Condition(s) Treated Since Completion of the Herein Named Stud ent's CIPPE Form:
+Condition(s) Treated Since Completion of the Herein Named S Student's CIPPE Form:

-A. GENERAL CLEARANCE: Absent any illness and/or injury date set forth below, I hereby authorize the above-identified stude year in additional interscholastic athletics with no restrictions, exc CIPPE Form. ent to participate for the remainder of the current school
+A. GENERAL CLEARANCE: Absent any illness and/or in date set forth below, I hereby authorize the above-identified syear in additional interscholastic athletics with no restrictions, CIPPE Form. tudent to participate for the remainder of the current school

 Physician's Name (print/type) License #

 Address Phone ()

-Physician's Signature MD or DO (circle one) Date)
+Physician's Signature MD or DO (circle one) Date

-B. LIMITED CLEARANCE: Absent any illness and/or injury, wh set forth below, I hereby authorize the above-identified student to in additional interscholastic athletics with, in addition to the rest CIPPE Form, the following limitations/restrictions: participate for the remainder of the curre ent school year
+B. LIMITED CLEARANCE: Absent any illness and/or injury set forth below, I hereby authorize the above-identified studer in additional interscholastic athletics with, in addition to the CIPPE Form, the following limitations/restrictions: nt to participate for the remainder of the current school year

 1

 2

 3

 4

 Physician's Name (print/type) License #

 Address Phone ()

-Physician's Signature MD or DO (circle one) Date)
+Physician's Signature MD or DO (circle one) Date

-Section 9: CIPPE MINIMUM WRESTLING WEIGHT
+Section 10: CIPPE MINIMUM WRESTLING WEIGHT